iliamikado/sapper/README.md

 The game is available here: https://sapper-vk.web.app

 ## Tips
-If the size is too small use Ctrl + in your browser to enladge the game field
+If the size is too small use Ctrl + in your browser to enlarge the game field